Spectral evolution of X-ray pulsar 4U 1901+03 during the 2019 outburst based on Insight-HXMT and NuSTAR observations: Observations and data reduction

 \section{Observations and data reduction}

-As already mentioned, the 2019 outburst of the source has been extensively monitored by several instruments.
+The 2019 outburst of the source has been extensively monitored by several instruments.
 Here we focus on the analysis of data obtained by the \Nu\ and \hx\ observatories both of which cover a broad range of energies essential for spectral analysis.
-The summary of observations is provided in Table~\ref{tab:observations} and Fig.~\ref{fig:bat}.
-The latter one shows the \textit{Swift}/BAT long-term light curve with the dates of the \hx\ and \Nu\ observations indicated.
+A summary of the observations is provided in Table~\ref{tab:observations} and Fig.~\ref{fig:bat}.
+The latter shows the \textit{Swift}/BAT long-term light curve with the dates of the \hx\ and \Nu\ observations indicated.
 Details of the data reduction for both instruments are presented below.